 The loudspeakers were large and looked so impressive with the design and construction.
-I liked the look and the feel of everything and was really expecting to be literally “blown away” with the sound!
+I liked the look and the feel of everything and was expecting to be literally “blown away” with the sound!

 The left speaker was just too far away from the rear wall.
 And also too far away from the right-hand speaker.
-The toe-in angle was wrong, causing the reflection, and the hole in the middle.
-Also, the loose boomy bass and the vocalist appearing two thirds up the wall.
+The toe-in angle was wrong, causing the reflection, and the hole in the middle—also, the loose boomy bass and the vocalist appearing two thirds up the wall.

 The first task was to move the speakers 25 centimetres nearer to the rear wall and 25 centimetres closer together.
-Luckily the units were on wheels and easy to move and also the initial position I chose turned out to be very good.
+Luckily the units were on wheels and easy to carry and also the initial position I chose turned out to be very good.

 At this point, we decided to try different cables to see if there would be any difference in the sound.
 My friend took a set of interconnects and loudspeaker cables (which were the new 1.3-meter Interconnect and the new 5-meter speaker cable he received only a few days earlier) from his Tannoy system and connected them up.